dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/ISMATCH_OPERATION_2025_01_19.md

-﻿# IsMatch Operation Implementation - 2025-10-19
+# IsMatch Operation Implementation - 2025-10-19

 ## Summary
-Implemented new `IsMatch` operation for SpyWindow Custom Procedures that compares two variable values and returns "true" or "false".
+Implemented new `IsMatch` operation for AutomationWindow Custom Procedures that compares two variable values and returns "true" or "false".

 ## User Request
 "In spy window -> Custom Procedures, i want a new operation, 'isMatch', which has two var args. if the value of first var and value of second var are the same, it outputs true. else, ouputs false."